Middle-Earth Profiles: Hurin

-This commitment to battle and loft goals seems to reflect on his family, as Turin while still a child, reflects that Hurin is not happy unless he is around the elves and doesn’t seem to understand this preference fully.
+This commitment to battle and lofty goals seems to reflect on his family, as Turin while still a child, reflects that Hurin is not happy unless he is around the Elves and doesn’t seem to understand this preference fully.

 Hurin seems most at home on the front lines than at the household.
 When cautioned by his wife against going to war, he remained hopeful in the strength of the gathered allies against Morgoth and would not be dissuaded.
 This causes some strain I believe in his family.
 He never really saw his kids grow up.
 Circumstances any military family would understand.

 This absence may have had an indirect affect on the temperament of his son, Turin.
 Turin would have much less patience than his father, would scarcely control his violent rages, and though quick to learn, learned only what he wanted and not what was needed.
 So Hurin played little to no part in his children’s’ character development, though his kids still respected him and he still loved them.
 But they relate to him more as a war hero than a father.

 Hurin’s character is also almost entirely opposite of Mowern.
 In brief, Morwen is much more introverted, being a refugee from the earlier war of the Dagor Bragollach.
 During that conflict, while her husband spent his youth fighting and being taught by Elves, Morwen spent hers seeing her land devastated, her family nearly annihilated, and was forced to leave the remainder that survived behind.